MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cloud-discovery-custom-apps.md

 ## Add a new custom cloud app

-1. In the [Defender for Cloud Apps portal](https://portal.cloudappsecurity.com/), click on **Discover** and then **Cloud Discovery dashboard**.
+1. In the [Defender for Cloud Apps portal](https://portal.cloudappsecurity.com/), select **Discover** and then **Cloud Discovery dashboard**.

     ![cloud discovery dashboard menu.](media/cloud-discovery-dashboard-menu.png)

-2. In the top right corner, click the three dots and then select **Add new custom app**.
+1. In the top right corner, select the three dots and then select **Add new custom app**.

     ![add custom app menu.](media/add-custom-app-menu.png)

-3. Fill in the fields to define the new app record that will be listed in the Cloud App Catalog and in Cloud Discovery after it's discovered in your firewall logs.
+1. Fill in the fields to define the new app record that will be listed in the Cloud App Catalog and in Cloud Discovery after it's discovered in your firewall logs.

     ![custom app.](media/add-custom-app.png)

-4. Under **Domains**, fill in the unique domains that are used when accessing the custom app.
+1. Under **Domains**, fill in the unique domains that are used when accessing the custom app.
 These domains are used to match traffic log messages to this app.
 If the data source you're using doesn't have app URL information, make sure you fill in the **IPv4** and **IPv6** address fields.
-5. Add the **Hosting platform** and **Azure Subscription ID**.
+1. Add the **Hosting platform** and **Azure Subscription ID**.
 Optionally, specify the app's **Business unit**.
-6. Assign a risk **Score** and add **App Notes** to help you track changes for this record.
+1. Assign a risk **Score** and add **App Notes** to help you track changes for this record.
-7. Click **Create**.
+1. Select **Create**.

 After the app is created, it's available for you in the Cloud App Catalog.

-At any time, you can click the three dots at the end of the row to edit or delete a custom app.
+At any time, you can select the three dots at the end of the row to edit or delete a custom app.

 >[!NOTE]
 > Custom apps are automatically tagged with the **Custom app** tag after you add them.
 This app tag cannot be removed.
-In order to view all your custom apps, set the **App tag** filter to be equal to 'Custom app'.
+In order to view all your custom apps, set the **App tag** filter to be equal to *Custom app*.
 <!-- - By default, custom apps have a risk score of 10, but you can use the **Override app score** action to change it at any time.-->

 ## Next steps